neo4j-product-examples/graphrag-package-1.8-examples/README.md

 # GraphRAG Package 1.8 - New Schema Options using a Medical Report Dataset

-This project creates knowledge graphs from medical PDF reports using the new `schema` options available in Neo4j GraphRAG package 1.8.
+This project creates knowledge graphs from medical PDF reports using the new `schema` options available in [Neo4j GraphRAG package](https://github.com/neo4j/neo4j-graphrag-python) 1.8.

 It provides multiple examples showing different levels of schema control.

+For a better introduction to the new schema options, check out [Unleashing The Power Of Schema: What's New in neo4j-graphrag python](https://medium.com/@nathalie.charbel/089bdeaa97bd) by Nathalie Charbel @ Neo4j

+## About the Data
 All medical reports were synthetically generated.

 ## Prerequisites